-Abbreviation Maaning Appleviation Meaning
+Abbreviation Meaning POINTS Points

-POINTS

-Defining the machining plane with a single, incremental space angle: PLANE RELATIVE
+Defining the machining plane with a single, incremental spatial angle: PLANE RELATIVE

 Use an incremental spatial angle when an already active tilted working plane is to be tilted by another rotation.
 Example: machining a 45° chamfer on a tilted plane.